-2 Open source is different from "freeware" or "shareware."
+&lt;sup>2 Open source is different than "freeware" or "shareware."
 Such software products are often available free of charge, but the source code is not distributed with the program and the user has no right to modify the program.

-3 See, for example, Raymond (2000) and Stallman (1999).
+See for example Raymond (2000) and Stallman (1999).

-4 Having unpaid volunteers is puzzling for economists.
-Although several authors have written about the possible motivation of OSS contributors (see, for example, Harhoff, Henkel, and von Hippel, 2003; Lakhani, and Wolf, 2005; Lerner, and Tirole, 2002; Hertel, Niedner, and Herrmann, 2002), the puzzle essentially remains unsolved; hence, it is not clear how to construct a structural model of these activities.
+&lt;sup>4 Having unpaid volunteers is puzzling for economists.
+For a discussion on the possible motivation of OSS contributors see Harhoff, Henkel and von Hippel (2003), Lakhani and Wolf (2005), Lerner and Tirole (2002) and Hertel, Niedner, and Herrmann (2002).
+However, as a result of such unclear motivation it is not how to construct a structural model of these activities.
+But when the workers are not paid and the product are not sold the players' objectives are not clear.

-and applications available on the Internet, with 114,751 projects and 160,104 contributors (in June 2006).
-Each Sourceforge project page links to a "developer page" that contains a list of registered team members.5 As the development of the OSS projects is done in the public domain and the developers can be identified by their email addresses, we can use this information to construct the two-mode network of projects and developers.
-For the "project network," we say that two OSS projects are connected if there are developers who participate in both projects.
-In the related "developers network," two developers are connected if they work on the same OSS project.6 Interestingly, both the project network and the contributor network consist of one "giant" connected component and many smaller unconnected networks.
+(in June 2006).
+Each SourceForge project page links to a "developer page" that contains a list of registered team members.
+As the development of the OSS projects is done in the public domain and the developers can be identified by their e-mail addresses we can use this information to construct the two-mode network of projects and developers.
+For the "project network" we say that two OSS projects are connected if there are developers who participate in both projects.
+In the related "developers network," two developers are connected if they work on the same OSS project.
+Interestingly, both the project network and the contributor network consist of one "giant" connected component and many smaller unconnected networks.

-It is not easy to measure the success of open-source software.
-Unlike commercial software, open-source software is not sold or licensed, and there are no revenues or any measures of economic success.
+It is not easy to measure the success of open source software.
+Unlike commercial software the open source software is not sold or licensed, there are no revenues or any measure of economic success.
 One way to measure project success is to examine the number of times a project has been downloaded.
-Although this is not always an ideal measure, downloads are a very good measure of success for open-source software.7
+Although this is not always an ideal measure, downloads is a very good measure of success for open source software.

-The objective of our article is to improve our understanding of knowledge spillovers by examining their role in the development and success of OSS projects.
+The objective of our paper is to improve our understanding of knowledge spillovers by examining their role in the development and success of OSS projects.
 Our focus is on the role of direct and indirect spillovers and the relative importance of project spillovers and contributor spillovers.
-We show that whenever there are direct project spillovers, there should be a positive correlation between project success and the degree of the project; this is intuitive, as the degree of a project is the number of project spillovers as well, we show that there should be a positive correlation between project success and project closeness centrality.
-This is intuitive as well, because closeness centrality is the inverse of the sum of all distances between the project and all other projects; thus, it measures how far each project is from all the other projects in the network.
-(We show in Section 3 that closeness centrality captures both direct and indirect spillovers.)
+We show that whenever there are direct project spillovers, there should be a positive correlation between the project success and the degree of the project; this is intuitive as the degree of a project is the number of projects with which the project has a direct link (common developers).
+When there are indirect project spillovers as well, we show that there should be a positive correlation between project success and project closeness centrality.
+This is intuitive as well, since closeness centrality is the inverse of the sum of all distances between the project and all other projects; thus it measures how far each project is from all the other projects in the network.
+(We show in section 3 that closeness centrality captures both direct and indirect spillovers.)
 In an analogous fashion, direct and indirect contributor spillovers are related to the contributor degree and contributor closeness centrality.